DionicSoftware/FoundersFortuneLocalization/websites/steam.md

 ### English
 Build Your Colony

-When your colonists arrive, they have nothing but the clothes on their body.
+When your colonists arrive, they have nothing but the clothes on their backs.
 You take control and tell them to gather materials and build walls, floors and furniture.

 You are not limited to predefined buildings!
 Design your own houses and style them to your liking.
 There are dozens of construction and furniture elements that you can use to create the settlement you’ve always dreamed of!